Bogotá Travel Guide

-Not that long ago, Bogota was largely considered one of the most dangerous destinations in the world, with few considering the metropolis for anything more than a quick stopover to anywhere else.
+Not that long ago, Bogotá was largely considered one of the most dangerous destinations in the world, with few considering the metropolis for anything more than a quick stopover to anywhere else.
 But now decreased drug production, increased safety, and a growing culture of boutiques, chic hotels and top-notch restaurants are quickly making Bogota one of the trendiest capital cities in South America.
 Navigating the city of 8 million inhabitants at 2,640 metres high can be overwhelming, but use this guide as your base and you’ll be rewarded with what you find hidden in this gem.
+Wondering what to do in Bogotá?
+Mr Hudson has got you covered.

 Hotel Morrison 114 is a luxurious hotel located in a safe and cosmopolitan area of the city.
 Large beds, excellent service and a noteworthy breakfast buffet are a few of the details that keep travellers coming back to the Hotel Morrison time and time again.